fabulous-dev/Fabulous/docs/index.md

        dotnet new elmish-forms-app -lang F# -n SqueakyApp

-4. Open, edit, build and deploy in Visual Studio, Visual Studio for Mac and/or command line
+4. Open, edit, build and deploy in Visual Studio, Visual Studio for Mac and/or "msbuild" command line

        SqueakyApp/SqueakyApp.sln